Shark’s entry-level thermoplastic full face helmet – the Shark S600

 To find other helmets that are either Pinlock-ready or come with a Pinlock in the box, check our Pinlock section (to see helmets with a range of important features, use our feature tags found above on the right sidebar).

-pretty subjective but the S600 certainly doesn’t disgrace itself.
+Looks are pretty subjective but the S600 certainly doesn’t disgrace itself.
 It’s a reasonably basic, uncluttered design that’s available in the usual solid black & white, gloss and matt versions and Shark regularly update the range with other designs.

 At the time of writing, the S600 is available in the Swag, Prime, Exit, Volt and Play graphics and you’ll find many of those dotted around this page.
 For the latest designs, you could visit the Shark website or visit our recommended retailers (see below) who’ll usually have a range that includes both recent and older graphics, often at reduced prices.

-look around the Shark S600 from this dude at Bikenation.
+A 5 minute look around the Shark S600 from this dude at Bikenation.

 Other stuff – weight, fastener, build quality, ACU gold sticker

-ighs in at about 1.45Kg for the medium size which is about average for a full face helmet.
+The S600 weighs in at about 1.45Kg for the medium size which is about average for a full face helmet.

 Build quality is reported to be very good and in the UK it comes with a ACU gold sticker on it which means it’s suitable/approved for track use.

-the S600 represents great value for money, there’s tons of competition at this price point.
+Even though the S600 represents great value for money, there’s tons of competition at this price point.
 Take a look at the Caberg Vox – that’s a SHARP 5 star rated helmet that you can pick up for around the same price as the S600 but has a drop down sun visor too.
 There’s also the 4 star rated Scorpion Exo 410 which features Scorpion’s innovative air pump system as well as an optically-correct visor.
 For a little more money, you could get an AGV K3 SV too – that’s another SHARP 4 star rated helmet with a drop down sun visor and great ventilation.
 All those are worthy alternatives to the S600.

-is a great helmet.
+The Shark S600 is a great helmet.
 Sure, it’s a bit basic and low on features, but for the price, you get a great performing helmet that does all the basics well and introduces you to Shark crash helmet ownership at a price that won’t break the bank.
 Plus it comes with a £30 Pinlock anti-fog which is amazing for a sub-£100 helmet!